Rickcau/Semantic-Kernel-101/lessons/lesson-1/README.md

-# Lesson 1 - Why Semantic Kernel and building our first App?
+# Lesson 1 - Why Semantic Kernel? - Building our first App?

 ## What will you learn in this lession?
 - Why is an SDK like Semantic Kernel Needed?